 - A task assigned to you is due today

-- A comment is added to task you’re following
+- A comment is added to a task you’re following

-- Your comment, attachment, or task completion is hearted
+- Your comment, attachment, or task completion is liked

 Once you get used to checking My Inbox regularly, you may want to turn off email notifications.
 You can adjust your email notification settings from the drop-down at the top of My Inbox, or from My Profile Settings.

 To customize your account, click your profile picture in the upper right corner of Asana and select My Profile Settings.
 If you haven’t uploaded a profile picture yet, click on the circle with your initials in it.